 This episode was inspired by John’s new book – The Robot Will See You Now

-In today’s episode we’re returning to the coronavirus pandemic.
 It’s been almost six months since we last dedicated an episode to covid, and since then a lot has happened.
-Hundreds of millions of vaccine doses have been delivered around the world, but are they going to the right people at the right time?

 Last week marked 100 years since the late John Stott was born and there has been a flurry of events to mark the centenary of this highly influential vicar, Bible teacher and evangelical leader.

 Today’s topic is simulation.
 We live in an era when digital technology is making it increasingly easy and cheap to create fake but compelling images or videos of people, or even entirely artificial human-like personalities.